 It quells the fluctuations of thoughts and slows down the loops of frustration, fear, anger, anxiety, regret, and desire that are the main cause of stress and depression.

-Stress is the root cause of migraine, headache, multiple sclerosis, high blood pressure, stroke, etc., and yoga be can useful for such patients.
+Stress is the root cause of migraines, headaches, multiple sclerosis, high blood pressure, strokes, etc., and yoga can is used for such patients.

 Importance of Yoga for Mental Health

-Yoga helps an individual control their mind and soul.
-It creates the mental and physical discipline to achieve a peaceful mind and help alleviate depression and anxiety.
+Yoga helps an individual control their mental health and soul.
+It creates the mental and physical discipline to achieve a peaceful mind and helps alleviate depression and anxiety.
 It helps to keep your mind and body relaxed and in equilibrium with each other.
-It provides physical benefits including increased strength, muscular tension, and increased tone.
+It provides physical benefits, including increased strength, muscular tension, and increased tone.

 Yoga might appear like stretching, but it can do wonders for your body.
-It completely transforms the way you feel, think, and live.
+It completely transforms the way you feel, thinks, and live.

 Yoga not only builds strength and flexibility, but also confidence and positivity.
 It is scientifically proven that yoga helps to reduce weight and maintain a healthy body.
 The person feels energized and rejuvenated.
 It bestows the power of self-control and makes you disciplined.

 “It embodies the unity of mind and body, restraint and fulfillment, thought and action, and above all harmony between man and nature.
 It is the holistic approach to health and well-being.
 It aims to create a sense of oneness with yourself, the surroundings, and nature.”